-Partners Involvement Type of involvement Examples Government (specify national/local) Policy-decision making Procurement The government at national level put the program in the first 100-day plan of the President of the Republic giving to the program visibility and assuming a complete ownership.
+Partners Involvement Type of involvement Examples Government (specify national/local) Fully involved Policy-decision making Procurement The government at national level put the program in the first 100-day plan of the President of the Republic giving to the program visibility and assuming a complete ownership.
 Minor adjustments were requested and approved to align the program with the 5-year government plan.
 The agencies use national implementation modality as way to improve government ownership and accountability and sustain knowledge.
 In general funds are transferred to the implementing partner that it is responsible to implement activities with the agency's technical assistance.
-As an example the Government Training provider INEFP received funds to purchase and distribute tool-kits for the small companies created by the young people trained by the program Private Sector Fully involved The representatives of the private sector are part of the Programme Management Committee and fully involved in the programme through the joint work developed with the UN agencies.
+As an example the Government Training provider INEFP received funds to purchase and distribute tool-kits for the small companies created by the young people trained by the program

+Partners Involvement Type of involvement Examples Private Sector Fairly involved Policy-decision making The representatives of the private sector are part of the Programme Management Committee and fully involved in the programme through the joint work developed with the UN agencies.
 The programme promotes market linkages between private sector and local communities.
 The dialogue among Government, Private sector and Trade Unions is promoted at national and provincial level.
 The ILO organized a joint high level mission to Italy to strengthen the capacities of the stakeholders.
 UNDP supports policy development to enable business environment Ex: Local Content Policy.
 UNDP promotes market linkage between private sector and local communities.
 UNDP supports Business development to the most vulnerable and to women for income generation and employment creation.

-Partners Involvement Type of involvement Examples Civil Society Fully involved Policy-decision making UNDP supports the improvement of CSOs' capacity.
+Civil Society Fairly involved UNDP supports the improvement of CSOs' capacity.
 The Trade Unions representatives are part of the Programme Management Committee and very active at provincial level.
-UNDP works with CESC with a focus on extractive industry and local employment Academia Fully involved Policy-decision making The University A Politecnica was in charge of drafting the national employment policy financed by matching funds.
+UNDP works with CESC with a focus on extractive industry and local employment

+Partners Involvement Type of involvement Examples Academia Fairly involved The University A Politecnica was in charge of drafting the national employment policy financed by matching funds.
 They played a crucial role in the exercise and they will take part in the implementation of the policy.